codefellows/seattle-code-python-401d19/class-29/lab/README.md

 - Follow the [Play CDN](https://tailwindcss.com/docs/installation/play-cdn){:target="_blank"} instructions to add Tailwind to head of your html templates.
   - That will probably be "base.html"
+- The `Quick search` is super helpful and can be triggered with command/control K.

 ### User Acceptance Tests